Good news:

 - How To Choose The Best RV For You: Travel Trailer vs. Fifth Wheel Trailer vs. Motorhome

 Speaking of which, if you can, definitely take one for a test spin.
-It’s a lot of fun and gives you a feel for what you’re getting in to!
+It’s a lot of fun and gives you a feel for what you’re getting into!
 (If you need help, check out the RV Geeks driving school series on YouTube.)

 And think about whether you want to tow your RV or tow a “toad” (tow car), or not have a second vehicle at all.
-Each has it’s pros and cons, as laid out in the guides we shared.
+Each has its pros and cons, as laid out in the guides we shared.

 Check out some of the best RVs here:

-PART 4: How everything in an RV works
+How Everything in an RV Works

 Rather than trying to explain how everything works, I’ll just leave you with a bunch of awesome resources you can learn from instead: